aws-samples/cfn101-workshop/workshop/content/20-prerequisites/600-default-vpc/_index.md

 ---
 A default VPC is suitable for getting started quickly, and for launching public instances such as a blog or simple website.

-[Part 01](/30-workshop-part-01/) of this workshop requires that a default VPC is available in the region you will be deploying CloudFormation templates to.
+**[Workshop Part 01](../../30-workshop-part-01)** requires that a default VPC is available in the region you will be deploying CloudFormation templates to.

 You will have a default VPC unless you have removed it.
 If you are unsure, follow the instructions below to check.